Rust vs Julia in scientific computing

 Performance

 As mentioned above, highly optimized Julia code can get close to the performance of Rust.
-But it will not reach the performance of Rust unless it doesn't trigger the garbage collector which Rust doesn't have.
+But it will often not reach the performance of Rust because it is very likely to trigger the garbage collector, something that Rust does not have.

 But which language makes it easier to write the most efficient code?